gabrieltoribiopereira/e-ink-display/README.md

 a `.h` file because it can't compile anything at runtime, and the `.h` is 6 times bigger anyway (600KB of text for 96KB of data).

+I know that there's 3 buttons in the habit tracker menu that don't work.
+It's just that I didn't want to program them because I don't think I will use them.

 # How to install

 If you want to replicate the e-ink display there's a lot of thing you need to do.